datastax/simulacron/doc/java_api/README.md

 ## Accessing and Closing Connections

-Simulacron offers away to retrieve the established socket connections by `Node` and further a way to close those connections.
+Simulacron offers away to retrieve the established socket connections by node and further a way to close those connections.

-To access connections at a `Cluster`, `DataCenter`, or `Node` level, call `getConnections()`, i.e.:
+To access connections at a cluster, data center, or node level, call `getConnections()`, i.e.:

 ```java
 // cluster level